 Any person who is unable to safely wear a face mask due to age or underlying health condition.

 Any person who is unable to remove the face mask without the assistance of others

 Those whose religious beliefs prevent him/her from wearing a face mask

 When law enforcement directs a person to remove their face mask

 Anyone who fails to comply could face a $25 fine for the first offense, a $50 fine for the second offense and $100 for the third offense.
 FAQ's

 Businesses in the Grand Strand.

 Various restaurants along the Grand Strand are open for inside dining with limited capacity.
 They also offer, delivery, takeout or curbside service.
-Some restaurants have chosen to close and re-sanitize, but will reopen as soon as possible.
-A few restaurants have decided to close their dining areas only, but still offer pick up. curbside or delivery services.
+Some restaurants have chosen to close and re-sanitize, periodically, but reopen as soon as possible.
+Very few restaurants have decided to keep their dining areas closed, but still offer pick up, curbside or delivery services.

 Please check with your favorite eatery before venturing out to see what dining options are available.